Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-03-HTML5-canvas.md

 });
 </script>

 Did you get a little blue square?
 Yes?
-Nicely done!
+Great!

 So, what else can we do?